Hnoss: Name

+Role and interpretation

+Modern scholars generally interpret Hnoss as less as an independently active deity, and more as a personification of treasure, beauty, or precious objects within Old Norse poetic tradition.
+Her name is linked to the Old Norse word hnoss meaning “treasure” or “jewel”, and she is often understood through this association rather than through detailed mythological narratives.
+She is known as a goddess of the personification of treasure and not as a "goddess of happiness".

 Attestations

 In Gylfaginning (The Beguiling of Gylfi), Hnoss is portrayed as the beautiful daughter of Freyja and Óð:

 Freyia is highest in rank next to Frigg.
 She was married to someone called Od.
 Hnoss is the name of their daughter.
 She is so beautiful that from her name whatever is beautiful and precious is called hnossir [treasures].

 — 34–35, trans.
 A. Faulkes, 1987.

 In Skáldskaparmál (The Language of Poetry), a þulur (18–22) mentions Hnoss as the daughter of Freyja ("How shall Freyia be referred to?
 By calling her (...) mother of Hnoss"), and in Ynglinga saga a passage (Chapter Ten) describes "Hnoss and Gersimi" as her daughters.
 Gersemi (whose name also means 'treasure' and only appears in this passage of the Prose Edda) could be the same figure as Hnoss.

 The 12th-century skald Einarr Skúlason, cited by Snorri in Skáldskaparmál, refers to Hnoss in a kenning as Freyia's "glorious child" and Freyr’s niece: